Cghlewis/data-mgmt-ed-research-book/_book/10-data-tracking.md

 2. Keep one single source of truth.
 Don't have information stored in multiple locations.
 3. Keep your tracking system secure.
 Don't allow unauthorized access to participant information (see Chapter \@ref(store) for more information).
 4. Assign your participant unique IDs using best practices covered in Section \@ref(track-ids).
+5. Integrate data tracking into your daily workflow during data collection (see Section \@ref(track-field) for more information).